 One of the most important things you can do when going through a divorce (especially if you have a contentious ex) is to keep a journal regarding the events that happened leading up to your divorce, as well as all interactions that occur during your divorce.
-This will not only help you keep track of important things to tell your attorney and the court, but can also help you in your emotional healing to process your thoughts and feelings.
-Friends and family and therapists are important, but your journal is the one friend that doesn’t talk back and is always available to you.
+This will not only help you keep track of important things to tell your Provo divorce and family attorney and the court, but can also help you in your emotional healing to process your thoughts and feelings.
+Friends, family and therapists are important, but your journal is the one friend that doesn’t talk back and is always available to you.

 Starting a Journal